choria-io/go-external/README.md

 #### DDL

 Choria needs 2 files that describe the features and behavior of the agent.
-These are called DDL files and can be generated using `choria tool generate ddl parrot.json parrot.ddl`.
+These are called DDL files and can be generated using `choria plugin generate ddl parrot.json parrot.ddl`.
 This wizard will guide you though creating these files.

 You should fill in details as the wizard suggests, add 1 action - `echo` - and a `string` input and output called `message`.